awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL.md

 ```

 In the example, the parameters to the `generate-db-auth-token` command are as follows:
-+ `--hostname` – The host name of the DB instance that you want to access\.
++ `--hostname` – The host name of the DB instance that you want to access
-+ `--port` – The port number used for connecting to your DB instance\.
++ `--port` – The port number used for connecting to your DB instance
-+ `--region` – The AWS Region where the DB instance is running\.
++ `--region` – The AWS Region where the DB instance is running
-+ `--username` – The database account that you want to access\.
++ `--username` – The database account that you want to access

 The first several characters of the generated token look like the following\.